LivBenedicto/Articles/Graph coloring.md

 - #3 step : The #1 step is repeated until all vertices are colored.

 _#TIP_
-Only for simple connected graph G = (V,E).
+Only for simple connected graph Graph = (Vertices,Edges).
     - Don't consider a disconnect graph : the colors used in one component don't affect another component.
     - Parallel edges don't affect the coloration.
     - Graph cannot contain loops.

 Bipartite
     - Represent as λ(Kn,m) = n.

 _#End TIP_

 **#SOURCE**